jmgc/myhdl-numeric/doc/source/manual/reference.rst

 http://www.python.org/doc/current/lib/typesnumeric.html for more information on such operations.
 In all binary operations, :class:`intbv` objects can work together with :class:`int` objects.
-For mixed-type numeric operations, the result type is an :class:`int` or a :class:`long`.
+For mixed-type numeric operations, the result type is an :class:`int`.
 For mixed-type bitwise operations, the result type is an :class:`intbv`.

 In addition, :class:`intbv` supports a number of sequence operators.
 In particular, the :func:`len` function returns the object's bit width.
 Furthermore, :class:`intbv` objects support indexing and slicing operations: